mohasarc/workers-pool/README.md

 |__ funcs.js
 |__ asyncFuncs.js

 The reason the code is distributed into separate files in not to make circular dependency.
-If the path of the same file that `getAsyncFunc` is called from is passed to it, an infinite loop will occur, since theworker thread will include this file and create another pool and worker thread and so on.
-However, it is possible to have the code that is in `asyncFuncs.js` in `index.js`.
+If the path of the same file that `getAsyncFunc()` is called from is passed to it, an infinite loop will occur, since theworker thread will include this file and create another pool and worker thread and so on.
+However, it is possible to have the code that is in /asyncFuncs.js in /index.js.
 I just prefered to have them separate for organisational purposes.

-`funcs.js` will contain the function to be used as the task. it has to be exported.
+/funcs.js will contain the function to be used as the task. it has to be exported.

 ```js
 // funcs.js